 1. Schedule an HVAC System Inspection

-Proper home heating is key all throughout winter—and particularly during a winter storm.
-The best way to guarantee an effective, functioning and trustworthy heating system is to opt for bi-annual system checks.
 This sort of seasonal maintenance involves a reputable contractor checking the blower belt, blower motor and exhaust flue among other HVAC system parts to ensure proper wintertime home heating.
-Routine inspection in order to maintain heating equipment and chimneys is even one of the Red Cross’ winter storms safety checklist steps.
+A routine inspection in order to maintain heating equipment and chimneys is even one of the Red Cross’ winter storms safety checklist steps.

 This home flipper also explains that the benefits of annual maintenance result in a longer overall HVAC system lifespan!
 He also mentions considering maintenance agreements.
 In short: HVAC contractors will offer yearly agreements for routine seasonal maintenance.
 This establishes consistent system checks and makes the task easier for homeowners.